procount/pinn/README_PINN.md

 PINN's VNC cannot be secured directly, so do not expose the VNC port directly to the internet.
 However, if you have a secure SSH connection, it is possible to create a secure tunnel through SSH for VNC.
 The idea is to connect a local port on your client computer through the SSH tunnel to the VNC port (5900) on the RPi.
-THic can be achieved with the following cmdline parameters to SSH:
+This can be achieved with the following cmdline parameters to SSH:
 ```
 ssh root@<pi_address> -L <port>:localhost:5900
 e.g.